jaredbiehler/aws-lambda-find-my-devices/README.md

 &#x1F534; *IMPORTANT* &#x1F534;

 The same username and password will need to be added to the environment variables of the Lambda under the same names as the JSON above.
 As well, a third value will need to be added `"icloud_model_display_name": "iPhone|Apple Watch"`.

+To find the `modelDisplayName` value for your devices, POST to https://fmipmobile.icloud.com/fmipservice/device/{user}/initClient with Authorization: Basic [base64 username:password] (if using Postman, make sure SSL certificate verification is turned off).
+Search for `modelDisplayName` in the result to find all devices associated to the account.
+Most likely they will just be simple like `iPhone`, `iPad` or `Apple Watch`.

 ### Test

 The `local-lambda` library provides a wonderful testing environment to test the lambda logic locally.